DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (b)

-Attendance at a continuing education One continuing education hour in
+Attendance at a continuing education One hour of continuing education in

 program